 - 12.1.1.
-The BACT CEO may make a decision (including varying a time frame) that varies from the literal wording of these by-laws if the BACT CEO believes that such decision gives better effect to the intent of these by-laws than a literal interpretation. - 12.1.2.
+If a request is given in writing by a member club the BACT CEO may make a decision (including varying a time frame) that varies from the literal wording of these bylaws if the BACT CEO believes that such decision gives better effect to the intent of these bylaws than a literal interpretation. - 12.1.2.
 In exercising a discretion under clause 12.1, the BACT CEO must: - (a) provide written reasons for varying from a literal interpretation to: - i.
 All clubs or teams participating in the relevant division; - ii.
 The Competitions Committee. - 12.1.3.
 In providing written reasons under clause 12.1.2(a), the BACT CEO must identify any person, team or club that is affected in some way by the decision, and explain why they believe the benefit of exercising a discretion in the situation outweighs the actual or potential affect upon the other person, team or club.